claudiachang27/stat390autoresearch/program.md

 5. No additional data sources or external downloads
 6. Do not ask the user for confirmation mid-loop
 7. Make all keep/discard decisions autonomously based on results.tsv
+8. Only modify one variable value at a time and fix all other conditions.

 ## Setup
 At the start of each session: